andreaslam/ZanLing-TrueZero/README.md

 This Python and Rust Engine uses the following:
 - **Pytorch** - used for creating NN
 - **Numpy** - used for processing data (chess board representation after one-hot encoding, handling final outcome and final game  result
-- **Scikitlearn** - used minimally for splitting data into train/validation sets (will be replaced with Pytorch DataLoader in the future)
-- **Python Chess** - used for handling board-related code
-- **Cython** - used for running files at faster speeds instead of running on Vanilla Python
-- **Setuptools** - used in tandem with Cython to Cythonise the Python code
-- **SQLite3** - used for writing/accessing data to the SQL database
-- **tqdm** - used as progress bar
-- **multiprocessing** - used for parallelisation of code

 ### Rust